ilkerccom/bitcrackrandomiser/README.md

 `66` or `67` or `68`

 You can use `38` for test pool.
 There are 32 possible ranges in the test pool.
-You can find the test pool data on the website.Test pool data is reset every 30 minutes.
+You can find the test pool data on the website.
+Test pool data is reset every 30 minutes.

 ---